elo-nsrb/Cellformer/README.md

 An implementation of Cellformer from our publication: Berson et al. *"Whole genome deconvolution unveils Alzheimer’s resilient epigenetic signature"*

 ## Installation from source
-The lastest source version of Cellformer can be accessed by running the following commands:
+The lastest source version of Cellformer can be accessed by running the following command:

 ```
 git clone https://github.com/elo-nsrb/Cellformer.git